ysteven13/CS400-X-Team-48/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

+The actual auto-complete feature will simply require a user's incomplete word input, so that it can (hopefully) give the correct word.
+Before the user can input words, however, the program will also require a dictionary file so that we know what words are available to autocorrect.
+A default dictionary will be provided within the program.
+An examplle dictionary file could be a simple text file formatted as such:
+Aardvark
+Ape
+Balloon
+Billiard
+Dictionary
+...

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.